Door Mats

 Who Uses Door Mats?

-• Property Managers and Facilities Maintenance Teams - maintaining cleanliness and safety in commercial buildings, offices, and residential blocks
+• Property Managers and Facilities Maintenance Teams – maintaining cleanliness and safety standards in commercial buildings, offices, and residential blocks

 • Construction Professionals and Site Managers – controlling mud and debris transfer from building sites into site offices and completed areas

-• Groundworkers and Landscapers - protecting vehicles and indoor spaces from soil, mud, and organic matter
+• Groundworkers and Landscapers – protecting vehicles and indoor spaces from soil, mud, and organic matter during projects

-• Flooring Specialists and Carpet Fitters - protecting newly installed surfaces during snagging and handover periods
+• Flooring Specialists and Carpet Fitters – protecting newly installed surfaces during snagging periods and handover

 • Agricultural Workers and Equestrian Facilities – controlling mud and organic material around stable entrances and farm buildings